 Why Read This

 There's an old saying in information security: "We want our network to be like an M&M, with a hard crunchy outside and a soft chewy center."
-For a generation of information security professionals, this was the motto we grew up with.
+For a generation of security and risk (S&R) professionals, this was the motto we grew up with.
 It was a motto based on trust and the assumption that malicious individuals wouldn't get past the "hard crunchy outside."
-In today's new threat landscape, this is no longer an effective way of enforcing security.
-Once an attacker gets past the shell, he has access to all the resources in our network.
-We've built strong perimeters, but well-organized cybercriminals have recruited insiders and developed new attack methods that easily pierce our current security protections.
-To confront these new threats, information security professionals must eliminate the soft chewy center by making security ubiquitous throughout the network, not just at the perimeter.
-To help security professionals do this effectively, Forrester has developed a new model for information security, called Zero Trust.
-This report will explain the vision and introduce the necessity and key concepts of the Zero Trust Model to security and risk (S&R) leaders responsible for their organization's security architecture and operations.
+In today's threat landscape, this is no longer an effective way of enforcing security.
+Once an attacker pierces the shell, he has access to all the resources in our network.
+We've built strong perimeters, but well-organized cybercriminals have recruited insiders and developed new attack methods that easily bypass our current security protections.
+To confront these threats, S&R pros must eliminate the soft chewy center by making security ubiquitous throughout the network, not just at the perimeter.
+To help S&R pros do this effectively, in 2009, we developed a new information security model, called the Zero Trust Model of information security.
+Since then, we have seen its widespread acceptance and adoption, from cloud and security vendor powerhouses to manufacturers and retailers.
+This report explains the vision and key concepts of the Zero Trust Model.